julianwinking/chrome-banner-injector/README.md

 - Customizable banner text for each website
 - Session timer that tracks time spent on websites (including subpages)
 - Custom buttons with configurable links for each website
-- Customizable colors for each banner
-- Temporarily hide a banner for a selected duration (1 minute to 1 hour)

 ## Installation